How Many Cows are on Canadian Dairy Farms?

 Dairy farms: small, medium or big?

 Canadian farms come in all shapes and sizes!
 Some small farms have 40 cows.
 And there are a handful that reach 1000+ cows.
 But what is a typical farm?
 For Canadian dairy farms, the simple average is 105 milking cows.
-Two-thirds of farms in the country have 200 cows or fewer.
 Eastern Canada tends to have an average number that is lower (average of 82 to 100 cows per farm in Quebec and Ontario), while Western provinces tend to have an average number closer to 190 milking cows per farm (and more land too).
+The reality is about nine in 10 farms in the country have 200 lactating cows or fewer.
 All farms—regardless of size, are subject to the same high standards and practices in terms of animal care, animal health, environmental sustainability and the purity of milk produced.

 Statistics Canada reports that 98% of Canada’s farms are family-owned and operated.
-There’s a sense of community fostered in Canadian farming.
-And the strong connections our farmers have to their profession comes through in the quality of the milk they produce.
+There’s a lot to admire about family businesses.
+The owners usually demonstrate they have real passion, real grit, real pride, and real skin in the game.
+Every day.
+There’s a sense of community in Canadian farming where dairy families help other families problem-solve, grow and succeed in their respective farms.
+It’s in their DNA, their identity.
+And the strong connections our farmers have with each other and to their profession, shines through in the quality of the milk they produce.
 Big, medium or small, these farms produce some of the highest quality milk in the world.

 Dairy farms across our great country